-Here are 10 functions your website can’t do without in 2021!
+Here are ten functions your website can’t do without in 2025!

 Blogging

-Rather than sending visitors somewhere else, create a blog and position yourself as an expert.
-(As a bonus, adding information to your blog provides Google more information to index about a specific topic on your website.)
+Rather than sending visitors elsewhere, create a blog and position yourself as an expert.
+(As a bonus, adding information to your blog provides Google with more information to index a specific topic on your website.)

 Not sure where to get started?
 Start by answering Frequently Asked Questions from your clients and categorize them by topic.